Flag, Fringe, and Finial Theory

 Width of stripe 0.0769 ( 1/13)

 However, it also states that minor changes can be made to the national flag or union jack.
-FYI, the Jack of the United States/Union Jack is a maritime flag displayed at the bow on the jack staff of a vessel only when moored or anchored.
+The Jack being the maritime flag displayed at the bow on the jack staff of a vessel only when moored or anchored.
+See A flag is a Flag is a Flag.

 (a) The Secretary of Defense in respect of procurement for the Department of Defense (including military colors) and the Administrator of General Services in respect of procurement for executive agencies other than the Department of Defense may, for cause which the Secretary or the Administrator, as the case may be, deems sufficient, make necessary minor adjustments in one or more of the dimensions or proportionate dimensions prescribed by this order, or authorize proportions or sizes other than those prescribed by section 3 or section 21 of this order.